Zinrelo/slate/source/index.html.md

 }
 ```

-Gets list of all transactions in the given period
+Fetch list of all transactions in the given period

 **HTTP Request**